NKWBTB/autoscholar/README.md

 ### Install menotexport

-First, you need to get menotexport tool installed.
+First, you need to get menotexport installed.

-For the installation of menotexport please follow https://github.com/Xunius/Menotexport
+For the installation of menotexport please follow this link: https://github.com/Xunius/Menotexport

 ### Copy the following files into `MenoTexport` folder and replace with the original files

 - `extract.py`
 - `word_count.py`

-Copy files `lib/exportannotation.py lib/exportpdf.py lib/get_highlighted_text.py lib/menotexport.py` into `Menotexport-master/lib/`
-and replace with its original files
+### Copy the folowing files into the sub folder `lib` and replace with the original files

+- `lib/exportannotation.py`
+- `lib/exportpdf.py lib/`
+- `get_highlighted_text.py`
+- `lib/menotexport.py`

 ## Usage

-### To extract highlighted text

-python extract.py db_file output_file
+- `python extract.py` `db_file` `output_file`

-(e.g. `python extract.py /path/to/your/mendeley/your@email.address@www.mendeley.com.sqlite highlighted_text.csv`)
+  Extract highlighted text from the sqlite database into ouput_files (e.g. `python extract.py /path/to/your/mendeley/your@email.address@www.mendeley.com.sqlite highlighted_text.csv`)

 ### To count the word frequency